example42/puppet-zabbix_agent/README.md

 # Puppet module: zabbix_agent

+This module has been deprecated.
+You can use https://github.com/voxpupuli/puppet-zabbix as alternative.

 Travis {<img src="https://travis-ci.org/example42/puppet-zabbix_agent.png?branch=master" alt="Build Status" />}[https://travis-ci.org/example42/puppet-zabbix_agent]

 This is a Puppet module for zabbix_agent compatible with Puppet 4 and newer.